 Brush your teeth in the morning and evening.
 There are two key moments when you should brush your teeth: as soon as you wake up and before sleep.
 This is because the oral cavity is most dry at that time, and saliva naturally keeps teeth from plaque.
 Also, during the night, bacteria accumulate the most in the oral cavity, so it is best to get rid of them immediately in the morning.

 8. Gargle With Apple Cider Vinegar Every Morning

 Gargle with apple cider vinegar every morning, and then brush your teeth as usual.
 Vinegar helps remove stains, whitens teeth, and destroys bacteria in the mouth and gums.

 9. Brush Your Teeth With Baking Soda

 Baking soda will remove stains and whiten teeth.
 Use it as you would with toothpaste.
 An excellent alternative to baking soda is salt.
 Soak the brush in water and then in baking soda.
 Brush your teeth for about two minutes and rinse.
-Use baking soda once a week because excessive use can damage the enamel, so the teeth will be more sensitive.
-The risk of caries will increase.
+Use baking soda once a week because excessive use can damage the enamel so that the teeth will be more sensitive.
+As a result, the risk of caries will increase.

 10. Brush Your Teeth With Dental Floss

 Dental floss reaches places you can’t brush.
 To maintain excellent oral hygiene, dental floss is just as important as brushing your teeth.
 Even the brush with the thinnest bristles fails to reach all the places where plaque accumulates.
 So buy a few packs of dental floss and always have them with you.
 In the car, in a drawer, purse, or nightstand.
 So you can brush your teeth at any time.

 It is essential to go for regular dental checkups.
 At least twice a month.
 I think it’s time to get over your fear and schedule an appointment today.
 However, healthy teeth are a sign that you are healthy too.